Noroi: The Curse: Release

 The film was released in Japan in 2005.
+"Noroi: The Curse" (2005) experienced a minimal theatrical release and reportedly generated approximately $7,400 at the global box office, primarily from international markets.
+With an estimated production budget of $2 million, the film was a financial failure.
+Nonetheless, it has since attained cult classic status, recognised for its effective implementation of found-footage horror, rather than for its financial performance.

 Since its release, distribution of the film outside of Japan has been limited.
 On June 1, 2017, it was made available for streaming in Canada on the video on demand service Shudder.
 The film was released on Blu-ray through Arrow Video as part of their J-Horror Rising Box set.
+In 2025, it occasionally appeared on a double feature with the American found footage film .ask as part of that film's roadshow premiere.

 Reception

 Koichi Irikura of Cinema Today included Noroi: The Curse in his list of the best "documentary-style" horror films, calling the screenplay "excellent".
 Niina Doherty of HorrorNews.net called Noroi: The Curse "the best found footage film of the decade", referring to it as "well crafted, credible and most important of all, genuinely scary."
 Rob Hunter of Film School Rejects praised the film for "delivering an engrossing and increasingly terrifying experience packaged in the form of a supremely competent production."
 Joshua Meyer of /Film wrote that the film, with its "intricate mythology", is "like seeing a whole season of The X-Files condensed down into two unsettling hours."

-Writer Megan Negrych noted that the film "weaves together a complex story of curses, demons, and the forgotten with strong attention paid to atmospheric tension and the slow-building narrative in order to pursue a more subtle and highly effective horror experience."
+Writer Megan Negrych noted that the film "weaves together a complex story of curses, demons, and the forgotten with strong attention paid to atmospheric tension and the slow-building narrative to pursue a more subtle and highly effective horror experience."
 Meagan Navarro of Bloody Disgusting emphasized the film's "methodical storytelling", writing: "For many, it works.
 For others, it'll drag without a satisfying payoff to merit the pacing.
 Wherever you fall on the spectrum of enjoyment, Norois place in horror remains fascinating."